aragon/aragon-wiki/docs/meetings/community/write-ups/cm09/bingen.md

 ### ßingen - Solidity Engineer

 #### Onboarding
-Met the team during the trial and onboarding week in Madrid and the offsite in Xàbia.
+Met the team during the trial and onboarding week in Madrid and the offsite 01.

 #### Aragon Apps
 - New [Payroll](https://github.com/aragon/aragon-apps/tree/master/future-apps/payroll) app.